zaynahxc/pxt-microbit/docs/courses/csintro/variables.md

 ![Variable value](/static/courses/csintro/variables/cover.jpg)

-This lesson introduces the use of variables to store data or the results of mathematical operations.
-Students will practice giving variables unique and meaningful names.
-We will also introduce the basic mathematical operations for adding, subtracting, multiplying, and dividing variables.
+This unit introduces the use of variables to store information.
+You will practice giving variables unique and meaningful names, and use basic mathematical operations for adding, subtracting, multiplying, and dividing variable values.
+You'll code a program for the micro:bit that keeps and displays the score of a game of *Rock, Paper Scissors* by using the programmable buttons for input and the LED screen for output.
+In the final project, you'll code your own unique program using variables, and design and build an object that uses the micro:bit to track score, count steps, turns, or something else.

 ## Lesson Objectives

-Students will...
+You will...

 * Understand what variables are and why and when to use them in a program.
 * Learn how to create a variable, set the variable to an initial value, and change the value of the variable within a micro:bit program.